 Hi, I’m Miles!
-I’m a freshman from Boston majoring in Urban Studies, and I’m excited to share my first-year experiences with you.
+I’m from Boston majoring in Urban Studies, and I’m excited to share my Penn experiences with you.
 I have a huge passion for public transportation, and one of my goals before I graduate is to ride every mile of SEPTA, documenting it on my blog “Miles in Transit”.
 I also play the tuba in the Penn Band.

 Welcome to my life at Penn!
-My name is Sophie Henderson and I am a sophomore at the School of Nursing on tract to receive my Bachelors of Science in Nursing.
+My name is Sophie and I am in the School of Nursing on track to receive my Bachelor of Science in Nursing.
 I truly have a passion for innovation in the healthcare field, particularly improving patient outcomes both from a hands-on perspective as well as through the administrative side.
-On campus, I am involved as a member in our campus’s chapters for Camp Kesem and Best Buddies, a general body member of Student Nurses at Penn, an Innovation and Impact committee member for the Wharton Undergraduate Healthcare Club, as well as an active member for my sorority, Chi Omega.
+On-campus, I am involved as a member in our campus’s chapters for Camp Kesem and Best Buddies, a general body member of Student Nurses at Penn, an Innovation and Impact committee member for the Wharton Undergraduate Healthcare Club, as well as an active member for my sorority, Chi Omega.

 Hi everyone!
-My name is Ria, and I’m a freshman in Wharton who is still exploring what all the different concentrations have to offer.
+My name is Ria, and I’m a student in Wharton who is still exploring what all the different concentrations have to offer.
 I grew up all over but lived in Dubai, U.A.E. before moving to Philadelphia, a city that I absolutely love to explore on the weekends.
-I’m still trying to figure out what I want to dive into on campus but so far am involved in Wharton Women, the South Asian Society, and work-study at the Development & Alumni Relations department.
-In my free time you can catch me reading, doing puzzles, and going on walks by the Schuylkill river.
+On-campus, I am involved in Wharton Council, Passion Projects, and work-study at the Development & Alumni Relations department.
+In my free time, you can catch me reading, doing yoga, and going on walks by the Schuylkill River.

-I am a sophomore in the College of Arts and Sciences from Johannesburg, South Africa, majoring in Philosophy, Politics and Economics.
-On campus, I'm part of the Penn Debate Society, in Penn's Benjamin Franklin Scholars program, an undergraduate research fellow for the Andrea Mitchell Center, and a member of Chi Omega Fraternity.
-I'm also a research assistant within Penn Medicine's HIV/AIDS prevention program.
-In my free time, I love to cook, eat, explore Philly and unashamedly run up to any dog I see on Penn's campus for cuddles.
+I am a student in the College of Arts and Sciences from Johannesburg, South Africa, majoring in Philosophy, Politics and Economics.
+On-campus, I'm part of the Penn Debate Society, in Penn's Benjamin Franklin Scholars program, an undergraduate research fellow for the Andrea Mitchell Center, and a member of Chi Omega Fraternity.
+I'm also a research assistant at Penn Medicine's HIV/AIDS prevention program.
+In my free time, I love to cook, eat, explore Philly and unashamedly run-up to any dog I see on Penn's campus for cuddles.
 Join me as I navigate life 8,020 miles away from home, in the wonderful, sometimes overwhelming world that is Penn.

 As an aspiring counselor/therapist, I not only love helping my friends through their own journeys of self-discovery but I’m also a big fan of my own self-reflection through various mediums like blogging, writing, and painting.
 In my blog posts, I aim to be completely candid and true to how my experiences made me who I am today and to help inspire self-reflection in others as well.

-My name is Kaylah Walton and I am a senior in the College of Arts and Sciences majoring in Science, Technology and Society concentrating on biotechnology and biomedicine, and minoring in Cognitive Science.
-I am interested in the fields of public heath, nutrition and social determinants of health.
+My name is Kaylah and I am in the College of Arts and Sciences majoring in Science, Technology, and Society concentrating on biotechnology and biomedicine and minoring in Cognitive Science.
+I am interested in the fields of public health, nutrition and social determinants of health.
 One of my favorite extracurricular activities on campus is volunteering throughout the Philadelphia area through my community service fraternity: Alpha Phi Omega.
 Being a peer advisor, major advisor, member of various African-American community organizations and Penn Appétit, as well as an RA in Harnwell College House are some of the other things that take up my time!

 I’m a California native from the Silicon Valley in the Life Sciences and Management dual-degree program between the College and Wharton.
 On campus, I’m involved in 180 Degrees Consulting, the Student Federal Credit Union, and the Penn Undergraduate Biotech Society.
 Additionally, I’m working with a professor in London on Health Economics Research.
 In my free time, I love exploring restaurants (ask me for my color-coded restaurant week spreadsheet), painting, traveling, and most of all taking a nap outside on College Green.

-My name is Antía, I was born and raised in Mexico City to Spanish parents and I’m currently a Senior studying in the Huntsman program in International Studies and Business.
-On campus, I’m very involved with the Latino community through Wharton Latino and Mex@Penn, two organizations where I not only made some of my closest friends but further found a home away from home.
+My name is Antía, I was born and raised in Mexico City to Spanish parents and I’m currently studying in the Huntsman Program in International Studies and Business.
+On-campus, I’m very involved with the Latino community through Wharton Latino and Mex@Penn, two organizations where I not only made some of my closest friends but further found a home away from home.
 I love spending my free time doing yoga and running, exploring restaurants and boutiques in downtown Philadelphia, trying out different coffee shops, and going to galleries and museums.
 I hope this blog will help you get a sense of what life at Penn is like and all the opportunities and unbelievable people here.